geonetwork/core-doc-sources/eng/users/source/managing_metadata/harvesting/geoPREST/index.rst

 - **Harvested Content** - Options that are applied to harvested content.

   - *Apply this XSLT to harvested records* - Choose an XSLT here that will convert harvested records to a different format.
+See notes section below for typical usage.
   - *Validate* - If checked, the metadata will be validated after retrieval.
 If the validation does not pass, the metadata will be skipped.

 - **Privileges** - Assign privileges to harvested metadata.